 The Executive Committee of the Pembroke County Cricket Club will consider the playing position of players not included in any of the above, and provided full details are advised in writing, permission may be granted.

-This rule does not apply to either ladies cricket or youth and junior cricket.
+This rule does not apply to either ladies cricket or junior cricket.

 The decision of the Executive Committee shall be final in all matters relating to this rule.